-The Town operates under an open town meeting form of government with an elected three-member Board of Selectmen and an appointed Town Administrator, who manages the Town's daily executive and administrative duties.
-Selectmen serve staggered three-year terms.
+The Town operates under an open town meeting form of government with an elected three-member Select Board and an appointed Town Administrator, who manages the Town's daily executive and administrative duties.
+Select Board members serve staggered three-year terms.
 The Town provides governmental services for the territory within its boundaries, including police and fire protection, public education from kindergarten to grade twelve through a regional school district, library, street maintenance, water services, parks and recreational facilities.
-The Town established a water enterprise fund effective July 1, 2019; water services and operation are reported as a business-type activity beginning in fiscal year 2020.
+The Town's water activities are reports as a business enterprise in the basic annual financial statements.